kennethprose/MinecraftModManager/README.md

 ## Usage

+### Interactive Mode

+Passing no command line arguments to the program will place you into an interactive mode which is better suited for users less comforatble with the command line.

+### CLI Mode

 The script provides several command-line options for managing your Minecraft mods.
 Here are the available options:

 | Option                  | Required Value(s)         | Description                                                                                                                                                  |